data-integrations/wrangler/README.md

 http://<hostname>:11015/v3/namespaces/<namespace>/apps/dataprep/services/service/methods
 ```

-These are the different services provided:
+These services are provided:

 * [Administration and Management](docs/service/admin.md)
 * [Directive Execution](docs/service/execution.md)
 * [Column Type Detection and Statistics](docs/service/statistics.md)
 * [Column Name Validation](docs/service/validation.md)

+The [Request Format Specification](docs/service/request.md) describes the format that is used for sending
+a request to the back-end.

 ## Building New Directives